shreyas07-master/e---Flesh/README.md

 This is a most engrossing and fascinating technology in a 3D printing with comes under the additive manufacturing, which sense the touch like human hand sensations.

-This working principle and method is that it converts the mechanical force/stress intpo the electronic signal .
+This working principle and method is that : it converts the mechanical touching force/stress into the electronic signal .

 This electronic flash is made up of magnetic ductile sensor which sense the every touchings in a real life and environment in the world